marchelbling/marc.helbling.fr/content/post/2014-09-22-practical-git-introduction.md

 The zlib compression will optimize git disk usage for storing commits (especially if blobs represent large files).

-The last important point for this quest is to understand how git names his internal files.
+The last important point for this quest is to understand how git names its internal files.
 Those names correspond to a cryptographic hash of the object.
 The hash function used is [SHA-1](http://en.wikipedia.org/wiki/SHA-1) and it may serve as a signature to assert data integrity (i.e. the decompressed object sha1 signature should match its filename and the content size should be the same as the size stored in the object). sha1 produces 160-bit hash value that git represents as a 40 digits long hexadecimal value.
-You may have noticed that when referencing git [objects](http://www.gitguys.com/topics/all-git-object-types-blob-tree-commit-and-tag/), we did not always used a 40 digits long value every time. git allows to use a shorter sub-sha1 *prefix*, provided that it is not ambiguous (i.e. that it enables to reference an object uniquely).
+You may have noticed that when referencing git [objects](http://www.gitguys.com/topics/all-git-object-types-blob-tree-commit-and-tag/), we did not always use a 40 digits long value. git allows to use a shorter sub-sha1 *prefix*, provided that it is not ambiguous (i.e. that it enables to reference an object uniquely).
 It basically means that the bigger your repository (in terms of git objects), the longer the sha1 prefix you will have to use.

 ```shell
 $ cat fr/data | git hash-object --stdin